Westdale Town Center

-Westdale Mall was an enclosed super-regional shopping mall in Cedar Rapids, Iowa, United States.
+Westdale Town Center, formerly Westdale Mall is a formerly enclosed super-regional shopping mall in Cedar Rapids, Iowa, United States.
 The two-level mall on the southwest side of Cedar Rapids is one of the city's two enclosed malls, along with Lindale Mall on the city's northeast side.
 By 2012, Westdale displayed some characteristics of a dead mall as two of its four anchor stores and an estimated 70 percent of inline stores have been vacated as of January 2013.
 At the beginning of 2013, local investor group A. Shapiro LLC purchased Westdale Mall.
 In January 2013, Frew Development Group, LLC leased the mall and its property from A. Shapiro, LLC.
 Frew Development is investing $90 million into the redevelopment of the mall, converting it to an open air destination and re-branding it as Westdale Town Center.
 In 2020, Frew Development Group, LLC acquired the ground lease from A. Shapiro, LLC and today is the sole owner of Westdale Town Center.
-The mall's anchor stores are JCPenney, Shoe Dept. Encore, Ross Dress for Less, U-Haul, Burlington, and PetSmart.
+The mall's anchor stores are JCPenney, Ross Dress for Less, U-Haul, Burlington, and PetSmart.
+Since 2018, Frew has developed a Tru by Hilton hotel, a Home2 by Hilton, a Boulder Tap House restaurant, and a US Veteran's Medical Clinic.

 History

 Planning and construction

 Plans for Westdale Mall were first announced on March 29, 1972.
 Original plans called for a 560000 sqft mall with two or three anchor stores and 30 to 50 smaller stores on 66 acre of land.
 Later that year, developer Ernest W. Hahn of The Hahn Company acquired the mall's property from Midwest Development of Cedar Rapids and Dial Realty of Omaha, Nebraska.
 In 1974, Hahn asked the Cedar Rapids City Council to rezone an additional 21 acre of land from residential to commercial use.
 An organization of citizens known as "Taxpayers for Sensible Planning" opposed the rezoning, claiming that construction of a larger mall would have a severe impact on existing businesses in the Cedar Rapids area.
-Despite the opposition, the City Council approved the rezoning by a 4-1 vote on May 22, 1974.
+Despite the opposition, the City Council approved the rezoning by a 4–1 vote on May 22, 1974.
 The recession of 1974 delayed the start of construction until May 1976 and a seven-week electricians' strike delayed the mall's opening to October 4, 1979.

 Despite the construction problems and layoffs in Cedar Rapids' manufacturing sector during the recession of 1980, Westdale Mall was at 93 percent capacity with 114 stores by the beginning of 1981.
 Westdale attracted shoppers from counties throughout eastern Iowa and surrounding states, including cities such as Davenport and Waterloo that already had enclosed malls.